iamshriharshan/Impulse2025/README.md

 # EEG Seizure Classification - Impulse 2025

+There are 2 notebooks, Notebook-2 is having the final model, some visualizations and first attempt I took to train the model(which failed) is there in notebook-1

 ## Overview
 This notebook outlines the approach for classifying EEG seizure types as part of the Impulse 2025 hackathon.
 The tasks included:
 1. Preprocessing and denoising EEG signals.